quited/document/article/setup_env.md

 ### Project Generating Tool

-To create embedded projects automatically, we use **STM32CubeMX** to Generate projects that can be load into CLion.
+To create embedded projects automatically, we use **STM32CubeMX** to Generate projects that can be loaded into CLion.

 ### Documenting Tool

-I use Typora to create Markdown files, temporarily.
+We use Typora to create Markdown files, temporarily.